pddisense/pdd-server/docs/deploy/install.md

 # Installing the platform

 Private Data Donor is made of three different components: an API server, a Web dashboard and a Chrome extension.
 The API server is a mandatory component with which the extension communicates, while the dashboard is an optional component providing an intuitive Web UI for administrators and analysts.
+If you want to get a deeper understanding of the architecture, you can read [the dedicated page](../contribute/architecture.md) in the developer guide.

 This page explains how to deploy the API server and the Web dashboard using Docker.

 ## Installing Docker